2024-25 FAFSA Updates

 The Free Application for Federal Student Aid (FAFSA) has been updated.
 Students starting or continuing college this fall (August 2024) will experience a simplified FAFSA that has been redesigned and streamlined and will expand eligibility for federal student aid.

-Review the 2024-25 FAFSA Timeline and other details below to be prepared to start college this fall.
+Review the 2024-25 FAFSA timeline below to be prepared to start college this fall.
 We'll continue to update this page as we receive more information from the Department of Education and Federal Student Aid.
-We appreciate your patience as we work to implement many changes brought by the FAFSA Simplification Act.
-2024-25 Financial Aid Offers are estimated to be available in May for new and continuing NICC students.
-Watch your NICC email for further details.
+2024-25 Financial Aid Offers are estimated to be available in early June for new and continuing NICC students.
+Monitor your NICC email for further updates and details.

 Prepare now so that you are ready to start college this fall at NICC.

-Ongoing Create/Confirm your FSA ID prior to starting the FAFSA FSA ID Link
+Create/Confirm your FSA ID prior to starting the FAFSA

 Submit your 2024-25 FAFSA (if you have not yet completed)